 This will not ask you for the existing password.

-We strongly recommend that you encrypt your password using the
+We strongly recommend that you encrypt your password with bcrypt by using the options

-OMD[mysite]:~$ htpasswd -m etc/htpasswd cmkadmin New password: secret Re-type new password: secret Updating password for user cmkadmin
+OMD[mysite]:~$ htpasswd -B -C 12 etc/htpasswd cmkadmin New password: secret Re-type new password: secret Updating password for user cmkadmin

 12. Custom user attributes